calliope-project/ec_modules/docs/user_guide/modules.md

     After placing your spatial resolution file, all you need to do is request the timeseries file, respecting the same wildcards.

-    In this case, the module spacifies
+    In this case, the module specifies

     `results/{resolution}/{year}/run_of_river_timeseries.csv`